-Bolton memoir discusses plot to replace Pence, 'cool' Venezuela invasion, and more
+Bolton memoir discusses possibility of replacing Pence, 'cool' Venezuela invasion, and more

 Fox News has obtained former national security adviser John Bolton's upcoming 592-page memoir, "The Room Where it Happened" -- and the manuscript contains several previously unreported claims of intrigue and realpolitik among key administration figures, past and present.